jjschubert/react-gallery/INSTRUCTIONS.md

 ### Task List
-x - Use `axios` to retrieve (`GET`) data from to `/gallery` and store it in `App.js`. x - Create a new **component** for the `GalleryList` and pass it the gallery data stored in `App` via `props`.
-    - Iterate (loop over) the list of gallery data
-    - Make gallery items
+x - Use `axios` to retrieve (`GET`) data from to `/gallery` and store it in `App.js`. x - Create a new **component** for the `GalleryList` and pass it the gallery data stored in `App` via `props`. x - Iterate (loop over) the list of gallery data x - Make gallery items
-- Create a new **component** called `GalleryItem.js` and pass it the individual gallery item via `props`. x - Display all of the images on the screen. x - Update the `GalleryList` to use this component to display an image.
-    - Swap the image with the description on click.
+- Create a new **component** called `GalleryItem.js` and pass it the individual gallery item via `props`. x - Display all of the images on the screen. x - Update the `GalleryList` to use this component to display an image. x  - Swap the image with the description on click.
 Use [conditional rendering](https://reactjs.org/docs/conditional-rendering.html).
     - Display the number likes for each item and include a like button.
     - When the like button is clicked, use `Axios` to update (`PUT`) the like count `/gallery/like/:id`.
     - Update the gallery each time a like button is clicked.